mpi4jax/mpi4jax/paper.md

 # Summary

-The tensor framework JAX [@jax] shows excellent performance on both machine learning and scientific computing workloads, while all user code is written in pure Python.
+The tensor framework JAX [@jax] combines expressivity and performance while providing an accessible pure Python interface.
+In particular, JAX is expressive due to its clean, functional design, and performant due to a powerful JIT (just-in-time) compiler.

-However, machine learning and high-performance computing are still being conducted on very different hardware stacks.
-While machine learning is typically done on few highly parallel units (GPUs or TPUs), high-performance workloads such as physical models tend to run on clusters of dozens to thousands of CPUs.
+However, machine learning and (high-performance) scientific computing are often conducted on different hardware stacks: Machine learning is typically done on few highly parallel units (GPUs or TPUs) connected to a single host CPU, while scientific models tend to run on clusters of dozens to thousands of CPUs.
 Unfortunately, support from JAX and the underlying compiler XLA is much more mature in the former case.
-Notably, there is no built-in solution to communicate data between different nodes that is as sophisticated as the widely used MPI (Message Passing Interface) libraries [@mpistandard].
+Notably, there is so far no built-in solution to communicate data between different nodes that is as sophisticated as the widely used MPI (Message Passing Interface) libraries [@mpistandard].

-In this letter we attempt to fill this gap by introducing `mpi4jax`, a Python library bringing first-class support of several MPI operations to Jax.
+We attempt to fill this gap and introduce `mpi4jax`, a Python library bringing first-class support for the most important MPI operations to JAX.
-This is achieved by defining a set of new primitive functions matching MPI's operations, instructing Jax how to transform them and providing a lean native code to execute them.
+We achieve this by defining a set of primitive functions matching MPI's operations, instructing JAX how to transform them and providing a native implementation to execute them.
-This means that users can communicate arbitrary JAX data without performance or usability penalties.
+This has the result that users can communicate arbitrary JAX data without performance or usability penalties.
 In particular, `mpi4jax` is able to communicate data without copying from CPU and GPU memory (if built against a CUDA-aware MPI library) between one or multiple hosts (e.g. via an Infiniband network on a cluster).

 This also means that existing applications using e.g. NumPy and `mpi4py` can be ported seamlessly to the JAX ecosystem for potentially significant performance gains.

 # Statement of Need

-For decades, high-performance computing has been done in low-level programming languages like Fortran or C.
+For decades, high-performance computing has been done primarily in low-level programming languages like Fortran or C.
-But the ubiquity of Python is starting to spill into this domain as well, thanks to its simplicity and large number of libraries.
+But the ubiquity of Python is starting to spill into this domain as well, thanks to its strong library ecosystem and wide adoption throughout the sciences.

-With a combination of NumPy [@numpy] and `mpi4py` [@mpi4py], Python users can build massively parallel applications without delving into low-level programming languages, which is often advantageous when human time is more valuable than computer time.
+With a combination of NumPy [@numpy] and `mpi4py` [@mpi4py], Python users can already build massively parallel applications without delving into low-level programming languages, which is often advantageous when human time is more valuable than computer time.
 But it is of course unsatisfying (and costly) to leave possible performance on the table.

 Google's JAX library leverages the XLA compiler and supports just-in-time compilation (JIT) of Python code to XLA primitives.
 [The result is highly competitive performance on both CPU and GPU](https://github.com/dionhaefner/pyhpc-benchmarks) [@pyhpc-benchmarks].
 This gets us close to the dream scenario of high-performance computing --- low-level performance in high-level code.
 With a strong performance baseline on single devices, the only thing missing is easy scalability to massively parallel hardware stacks, which we supply here.